kellenmace/orbit-github-actions/README.md

 The Reddit Action is based on this template: https://github.com/orbit-love/github-actions-templates/blob/main/Reddit/reddit.yml

-Documentation on the `@orbit-love/reddit` npm package is here: https://www.npmjs.com/package/@orbit-love/reddit
+Documentation on the `@orbit-love/reddit` package is here: https://www.npmjs.com/package/@orbit-love/reddit